Born 2 Die (Atlanta): Plot

 After a performance at a bar mitzvah, Alfred (Brian Tyree Henry) is approached by a man who was impressed by him.
 He wants Alfred to help his son become more like him.
 Alfred refuses, but when the man offers $1 million, he reluctantly accepts.

-Earn (Donald Glover) has found a new job at a management company and is frustrated by the clients that the company wants to focus entirely, such as a white woman pulling a gun on a black teenager who knocked at her door.
+Earn (Donald Glover) has found a new job at a management company and is frustrated by the clients that the company wants to focus entirely on, such as a white woman pulling a gun on a black teenager who knocked at her door.
 Unwilling to work on the case, he suggests he could sign D'Angelo as a client and despite his boss' reluctance, he is allowed to try it.
-Using his contacts, he is led to a Rally's, where he discovers a restroom with the label "D'Angelo" etched.
+Using his contacts, he is led to a Rally's, where he discovers a restroom with the label "D'Angelo" etched on the door.
 He enters and discovers a desolate room with a man seated in a chair, deemed the "waiting area".

 Alfred meets with the man's son, Benny (Daniel Rashid), at a record booth.
 However, Benny is not particularly interested in Alfred, preferring to work with other young artists.
 As he stays in the booth, Alfred meets with a man named Bunk (Charles Malik Whitfield), who convinces Alfred to join him in a group named YWA.
 Alfred attends a meeting, hearing their leader explain that black artists don't stand much of a chance against white artists in terms of success, also revealing that "YWA" stands for "Young White Avatar" and their main purpose is to collaborate with white artists behind their success to stay relevant.
 Alfred is unconvinced by the idea, until they highlight how old he is compared to the new talent and that the crew at the record booth didn't even recognize him.
 Taking the advice, Alfred approaches Benny about working as his manager but finds that he already signed with Bunk.